streem/streem-sdk-ios/README.md

 If CallKit has been set up correctly, Tom's device will ring like a phone call, and once answered, both phones will be connected on Streem.

-Due to an issue with ARKit, you cannot start a Remote Streem from a view using the camera https://forums.developer.apple.com/message/411888#411888
+Note: Due to an issue with ARKit, you cannot start a Remote Streem from a view using the camera https://forums.developer.apple.com/message/411888#411888

 ### Starting a Local Streem